 Scallopini is typically made from a meat cutlet breaded and sautéed in a tomato-wine sauce or a piccata.
 The cutlets in this Chickpea Cutlet Scallopini by Susan Edelman are still breaded and cooked in sauce, but they are made from chickpeas and vital wheat gluten, which gives them a chewy, meaty texture.
-Instead of a traditional sauce, they’re served with a delicious white wine and mushroom gravy.
-This comforting Italian favorite is the perfect dish for dining in instead of going out or any holiday occasion.
+Instead of a traditional sauce, they’re served with delicious white wine and mushroom gravy.
+This comforting Italian favorite is the perfect dish for dining in instead of going out or on any holiday occasion.

 7. Lentil and Sweet Potato Stuffed Zucchini With Cashew Mozzarella

 This recipe for Lentil and Sweet Potato Stuffed Zucchini With Cashew Mozzarella by Deniz Kilic is quick, hearty, and super delicious!
-Zucchini are hollowed out and then stuffed with spiced red lentils and mashed sweet potatoes, plus gooey cashew mozzarella.
+Zucchini is hollowed out and then stuffed with spiced red lentils and mashed sweet potatoes, plus gooey cashew mozzarella.
 These elegant stuffed veggies are the perfect entrée for fall or any special occasion.

 8. Mashed Cauliflower Green Bean Casserole

-This Mashed Cauliflower Green Bean Casserole by Florian Nouh is definitely a dish for everyone — even the pickiest of eaters.
+This Mashed Cauliflower Green Bean Casserole by Florian Nouh is a dish for everyone — even the pickiest of eaters.
 Fresh green beans are tossed with coconut milk, nutritional yeast, and onion, all topped with a creamy layer of cauliflower mash plus a crunchy, garlicky bread crumb topping.
 It’s comforting, warming, creamy, and cheesy.
 In short, it’s comfort food approved and since it’s prepared with minimal ingredients in just 35 minutes, you just can’t go wrong.